Demo-23home/DRF_Ecommmerce-Webstie/README.md

 This project serves as an e-commerce website with a RESTful API for managing products, categories, users, and orders.
 The website offers the following features:

-- Feature 1: Describe the first feature.
+- Feature 1: Create Products, Categories, Brands.
-- Feature 2: Describe the second feature.
+- Feature 2: Testing the Models, API endpoints.
 - ...

 ## Getting Started